d-morrison/IntroStatActivities/_book/03-A04-EDA-categorical.md

 #### R code {-}

 Throughout these activities, we will often include the R code you would use in order to produce output or plots.
 These "code chunks" appear in gray.
 In the code chunk below, we demonstrate how to read the data set into R using the `read.csv()` function.
-The line of code shown below (line 6 in the R script file) reads in the data set and names the data set (object) `myopia`.
+The line of code shown below (line 6 in the R script file) reads in the data set and names the data set `myopia`.
 Highlight and run line 6 in the R script file to load the data from the Stat 216 webpage.

 ```r